LukasWoodtli/WebPage/pelican/content/object_databases.md

         - records containing records
         - ...
     - In contrast, relational databases only support
-        - sets of records (relation with tuples) and
+        - sets of records (relation with touple) and
-        - tuples containing atomic values
+        - touple containing atomic values
 - Complex objects also require
     - transitive retrieval and deletion of objects
     - deep and shallow copying